mixmesh/mixmesh/INSTALL.md

-# Install obscrete from scratch on raspberry pi Z
+# Install mixmesh from scratch on raspberry pi Z

-Here are all the steps necessary to install obscrete on a raspberry pi Z and get it running.
+Here are all the steps necessary to install mixmesh on a raspberry pi Z and get it running.
 You could for example go here and buy a kit and you will get raspberry pi Z, box and memory card a power adapter and some cables for 469 SEK: